Blightmud/libmudtelnet/README.md

 # Compatibility

 The initial release of `libmudtelnet` has been tested for compatibility with `libtelnet-rs`.
-In general while much of the code has been rewritten to be more idiomatic Rust, the API is the same and break changes have been avoided.
+In general while much of the code has been rewritten to be more idiomatic Rust, the API is the same and breaking changes have been avoided.
 An upcoming semver incompatible release will be made with broader API changes in the near future.

+See [CHANGELOG.md](CHANGELOG.md) for more details.

 # Credits